andreathniah/bucketoftears/201909_shecurity/Toronto Flag Queens 2019.md

 #### Alternatives by [Lookout](https://dayofshecurity.xyz/writeups/vvv):

 The most obvious way to solve this puzzle is a "known cleartext" approach.
-Since punctuation characters were not encrypted (I am using the word "encryption" loosely here as the Caesar Cipher would hardly qualify as such by today's standards) the challenge is immediately recognizable as a URL.
+Since punctuation characters were not "encrypted" -  Caesar Cipher would hardly qualify as such by today's standards - the challenge is immediately recognizable as a URL.
 Seeing the two `g` in the challenge representing `t` in `https` points at a simple substitution cipher.
 If we write down the alphabet with known substitutions we get:

 ```
 abcdefghijklmnopqrstuvwxyz